fosslight/fosslight-guide-en/scanner/5_yocto.md

 [**FOSSLight Yocto Scanner**](https://github.com/fosslight/fosslight_yocto_scanner) is a Python script that outputs OSS information about the package included in the rootfs image in OSS Report format when building based on Yocto Project.
 - How to print OSS information: Prints the OSS information (OSS Name, OSS Version, LICENSE, Download location) defined in the recipe.
-- ⚠️**For images (ex- kernel, boot loader) mounted on target other than the rootfs image, the script does not print.** Therefore, for this, the user must manually add OSS information to the OSS Report.
+- ⚠️**For images (ex- kernel, boot loader) mounted on target other than the rootfs image, the script does not print.** Therefore, for this, the user must manually add OSS information to the FOSS Report.

 **Github Repository** : [https://github.com/fosslight/fosslight_yocto_scanner](https://github.com/fosslight/fosslight_yocto_scanner)
 **License** : [Apache-2.0](https://github.com/fosslight/fosslight_yocto_scanner/blob/main/LICENSE)